-- 1. The state-mandated Ohio Assessments for Educators are to be taken before the senior year.
+- The state-mandated Ohio Assessments for Educators are to be taken before the senior year.
 Candidates will not be permitted to register for student teaching without having passed the assessment required for licensure in their content area(s).
 An official score report showing passing scores must be received by the EPP prior to registration. - 2.
 Communication is very important.
 It is the student teacher's responsibility to check all appropriate Heidelberg e-mail, voice mail, and campus mail regularly.
-Candidates should discuss a preferred method of communication with their mentor teachers.
-For many mentor teachers, e-mails are not an efficient method of communication; you may need to call or text them to be sure they receive your message. - 3.
+Candidates should discuss a preferred method of communication with their mentor teachers and University supervisor.
+For many mentor teachers and supervisors, e-mails are not an efficient method of communication; you may need to call or text them to be sure they receive your message. - 3.
 Professional Conduct: Heidelberg University candidates must conduct themselves as professionals at all times.
-To this end student teachers are to: - Abide by the policies and procedures of both the District and the University - Secure appropriate permissions for experience assessment requirements such as the edTPA - Secure and pass appropriate state and federal background checks - Follow District curriculum and instruction goals and objectives - Collaborate with mentor teacher to complete specific experience requirements - Communicate and collaborate with other teachers, administrators, and school personnel to meet the needs of students - Demonstrate appropriate personal and professional dispositions - Create and maintain positive relationships with students and their families - Facilitate a positive classroom environment - Improve instructional practices based on self-reflection of performance, student achievement data, and mentor teacher and University supervisor evaluations - Collaborate with mentor teacher and University supervisor on final evaluation of student teaching
+To this end, student teachers are to: - Abide by the policies and procedures of both the District and the University - Secure appropriate permissions for field experience assessment requirements such as the edTPA - Secure and pass appropriate state and federal background checks - Follow District curriculum and instruction goals and objectives - Collaborate with mentor teacher to complete specific experience requirements - Communicate and collaborate with other teachers, administrators, and school personnel to meet the needs of students - Demonstrate appropriate personal and professional dispositions - Create and maintain positive relationships with students and their families - Facilitate a positive classroom environment - Improve instructional practices through self-reflection of performance, analysis of student achievement data, and mentor teacher and University supervisor evaluations - Collaborate with mentor teacher and University supervisor on midway and final evaluations during student teaching